 The accompanying unaudited condensed consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and applicable rules and regulations of the U.S. Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 All intercompany transactions and balances have been eliminated in consolidation.
 All dollar amounts, except share and per share amounts, in the notes are presented in thousands, unless otherwise specified.
 The condensed consolidated balance sheet as of December 31, 2021, included herein, was derived from the audited consolidated financial statements as of that date, but does not include all disclosures including certain notes required by U.S. GAAP on an annual reporting basis.
 Certain information and note disclosures normally included in the consolidated financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
 The interim results are not necessarily indicative of the results for any future interim period or for the entire year.
-Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes included as Exhibit 99.1 to the Company's Current Report on Form 8-K, dated March 7, 2022.
-The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, reflect all adjustments of a normal recurring nature considered necessary to present fairly the Company's financial position as of June 30, 2022 and results of operations for the three and six months ended June 30, 2022 and 2021.
+Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited condensed consolidated financial statements and notes included as Exhibit 99.1 to the Company's Current Report on Form 8-K, dated March 7, 2022.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial position as of June 30, 2022 and results of operations for the three and six months ended June 30, 2022 and 2021.